Towards Understanding What State Space Models Learn About Code: Comparative Hidden Representation Analysis

-While previous work, such as \citet{spade}, has argued that SSMs are poor at capturing short-range dependencies, our work is the first to provide evidence for this in the context of a multilayer SSM-based model.
-This complementarity -- SSMs for global context (retrieval) and Transformers for local dependencies --explains the success of recent hybrid models \cite{ren2025samba, mamba2}.
-However, the underlying mechanics remain opaque, prompting three critical questions: 1) Why do some layers of CodeSSM capture more relations?
-2) Why does code understanding decrease on the type-inference task?
-3) What range of token relations CodeSSM capture?
-To answer these questions we designed the kernel analysis that we present next.
+While previous work, such as \citet{spade}, has argued that SSMs are poor at capturing short-range dependencies, our work is the first to provide evidence for this in a multilayer SSM-based model.
+This complementarity -- SSMs for global context and Transformers for local dependencies -- provides potential explanation for the success of hybrid models \cite{ren2025samba, mamba2}.
+However, the underlying mechanics remain opaque, prompting two critical questions: 1) Why do some layers capture more code properties?
+2) Why does code understanding decrease on the type inference task?
+To answer these questions we designed the kernel analysis.